-Believe me, with this Yorkshire Pudding recipe you will never buy ready made ones again.
-This, my well-proven recipe, used around the world and guarantees yours puddings will rise golden and delicious every time. golden and delicious every time.
+Believe me, with this easy Yorkshire Pudding recipe you will never buy ready made ones again, guaranteed.
+This, my well-proven recipe, is used around the world and I promise, your puddings will rise golden and delicious every time.

 The secret to making Yorkshires, as they are fondly known, is to pour well rested, cold batter into slightly smoking hot fat and put immediately back into a really hot oven.
 It is as simple as that.
 The best fats to use are lard, dripping duck or goose fat.
 Some swear by vegetable oil but this can make them greasy if not used sparingly.

 Yorkshire Puddings are a classic British recipe and one of the major components of England's national dish, Roast Beef and Yorkshire Puddings, a regional dish with national (and international) appeal.

 - 4 large, fresh eggs, measured into a jug

 - Equal quantity of milk to your measured eggs

 - Equal quantity of all purpose/plain flour to measured eggs

 - Pinch of salt

 - 2 tbsp lard, beef dripping or vegetable oil

 - Heat the oven to the highest temperature possible, however, do not exceed 230°C / 450°F or the fat may burn.